lanl/McPhD/basic/utils/README.md

 Utilities for basic
 ===========================

 This directory contains several utility scripts for benchmarking performance of black-hole with respect to one command line parameter, using GHC's GC statistics.
 Each script uses the module SummarizeGC, a homely but effective script for averaging GC statistics from multiple runs.
+The test scripts themselves are very redundant; they're all running some variation on

+    black-hole -i ../../data/p.7 -n N_Particles -c ChunkSize -s Seed +RTS -sGC_Filename -NN_Threads -RTS

 Available tests
 ---------------